Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Methodology

-\textbf{Watermark Verification.} In verification phase, these acronyms are decoded through the OCR ability of generator, to generate detectable textual responses: the full name of the acronyms.
+\textbf{Watermark Verification.} In the verification phase, these acronyms are decoded through the generator's OCR ability, producing detectable textual responses: the full name of the acronyms.
 Each watermark image has its own probe query $T_{probe}$ which can be used by the knowledge provider to detect unauthorized use.
 The $T_{probe}$ consists of two parts: a trigger $T_{trigger}$, used by the retriever to retrieve the watermark images, and an instruction $T_{instruction}$, which prompts the generator to generate the watermark-included responses that can be detected.
-We can formulate this construction as: $T_{probe}=T_{tigger}\oplus T_{instruction}$.
-For examples, in Figure \ref{fig:method}, $T_{trigger}$ is ``Background: UGP is a machine'' and $T_{instruction}$ is ``What is the full name of UGP?''.
-Following \citep{wu2024adversarial,ha2025mm} to verify the watermark signal, we define a strict exact match protocol $\text{Eval}(\cdot,\cdot)$ based on a normalization function $\text{Norm}(\cdot)$ that lowercases and strips whitespace from both generated output $O_{RAG}$ and the verification signature $S$: { } where $\mathbb{I}[\cdot]$ is the indicator function, returning $1$ if the condition (substring presence) is true, and $0$ otherwise.
+We can formulate this construction as $T_{probe}=T_{trigger}\oplus T_{instruction}$.
+For example, in Figure \ref{fig:method}, $T_{trigger}$ is ``Background: UGP is a machine'' and $T_{instruction}$ is ``What is the full name of UGP?''.
+To verify the watermark signal, we define a strict substring-match protocol $\text{Eval}(\cdot,\cdot)$ based on a normalization function $\text{Norm}(\cdot)$ that lowercases and strips whitespace from both generated output $O_{RAG}$ and the verification signature $S$: where $\mathbb{I}[\cdot]$ is the indicator function, returning $1$ if the condition (substring presence) is true, and $0$ otherwise.
 The predefined signature (e.g., "Unicorn Grammar Parser") serves as the ground truth.
-Due to the inherent randomness of generation (e.g., temperature, top-k/top-p sampling) \citep{ackley1985learning,fan2018hierarchical,holtzman2019curious}, the presence of a watermark signal is not guaranteed even when the corresponding image is retrieved.
+Due to the inherent randomness of generation (e.g., temperature, top-k/top-p sampling) \citep{fan2018hierarchical,holtzman2019curious}, the presence of a watermark signal is not guaranteed even when the corresponding image is retrieved.
 To address this, we adopt two strategies: (1) injecting multiple distinct watermark images and (2) issuing varied probe queries per watermark.
-We define the \textit{Verification Success Rate} (VSR) as: { } where $N_{wm}$ is the number of watermark images and $N_{ds}$ is the number of distinct queries per image. $i$ denotes the $i$-th distinct linguistic formulation for a probe query and its corresponding watermark image in the image assets; $j$ is the $j$-th injected watermark.
+We define the \textit{Verification Success Rate} (VSR) as:

+where $N_{wm}$ is the number of watermark images and $N_{ds}$ is the number of distinct queries per watermark image. $j$ denotes the $j$-th injected watermark, and $i$ denotes the $i$-th probe query with its corresponding signature $S_i$. $O_{{RAG}_{i,j}}$ is the generated output when the $i$-th probe query is issued against the $j$-th watermark image.